 Blackford House – the Girls’ House Years 3-8

-All of our girls live together in Blackford House and are looked after by Mr and Mrs Robertson (Houseparents), Miss Milne (Assistant Houseparent) and Mrs Matthews (Matron), assisted by Mrs Berry.
-There are three gap / grad students who assist in the evenings and mornings and residential staff work in the House during the week.
+The girls in Blackford are looked after by Mr and Mrs Forbes (Houseparents) and Miss Milne and Mrs Matthews (Matron).
+There are gap / grad students who assist in the evenings and mornings and residential staff work in the House during the week.
 The residential staff are: Mrs Birch, Miss Rudd and Mrs Cran.

 Lankester House – the Junior Boys’ House Years 3-6